ehazlett/otel-sandbox/README.md

 ## Kubernetes
 To launch a standalone mode stack using Kubernetes, run `kubectl apply -f stack.yaml` from within the `k8s` directory.

+Note: this is a single deployment that is fully contained.
+For a production deployment, you will want to split these out into their own deployments / services.

 # Components

 ## InfluxDB
 This is an InfluxDB instance for viewing metric data.